 There’s nothing like homemade creamy mashed potatoes made with half and half, sour cream, and lots of butter!

-A simple baked potato is a comforting, belly-filling side dish but they take time to bake.
-Unless you have double ovens, the easiest way to bake potatoes is to cook them in a toaster oven, air fryer, InstantPot, or start them early in the day in your slow cooker.
+A simple baked potato is a comforting, belly-filling side dish, but it takes time to bake.
+Unless you have double ovens, the easiest way to bake potatoes is to cook them in a toaster oven, air fryer, or InstantPot, or start them early in the day in your slow cooker.

 But, if you don’t have those options, here’s what you need to do: